openenclave/openenclave/docs/GettingStartedDocs/install_oe_sdk-Ubuntu_18.04.md

     - You can acquire a VM with the required features from [Azure Confidential Compute](https://azure.microsoft.com/en-us/solutions/confidential-compute/).
     - If you are setting up your own device, [check if your existing device supports SGX with FLC](/docs/GettingStartedDocs/Contributors/building_oe_sdk.md#1-determine-the-sgx-support-level-on-your-developmenttarget-system).
         - If your device only supports SGX without FLC, you will need to [clone and build OE SDK](/docs/GettingStartedDocs/Contributors/SGX1GettingStarted.md) for that configuration.
         - If your device does not support SGX, follow the [instructions for simulation mode](/docs/GettingStartedDocs/install_oe_sdk-Simulation.md).
+Please see [instructions for determining SGX support](/docs/GettingStartedDocs/SGXSupportLevel.md) on the machine you are using.

 ### 1. Configure the Intel and Microsoft APT Repositories
 ```bash